nkapila6/resume/typst/resume/main.typ

 == Summary
 #summary

-== Research Interests
+== Interests in Research Work
 I am passionate about optimizing and creating deep learning architectures.
-My interests extend to multimodal learning, exploring cross-modal similarities in image, text, and audio domains, and generative modeling using GANs and VAEs.
+My current interests are in multimodal learning, exploring cross-modal similarities in image, text, and audio domains, and generative modeling using GANs and VAEs.
 I am also intrigued by inductive biases in neural networks and emerging approaches for AI in tabular data.
-My goal is to democratize AI by enabling efficient model deployment and fostering natural human-computer interaction.
 // My research interests lies in optimization of deep learning architectures, multimodal image and text models,
 // and generative image/speech models.
 // In optimization, I like to focus on techniques like knowledge distillation, neural architecture search,